Barrio Santa Cruz

 History of Barrio Santa Cruz

 When Ferdinand III of Castile conquered the city from Muslim rule, he concentrated the city’s Jewish population into the walled Jewish quarter.
 In 1492 the Alhambra Decree expelled the Jews from Spain.
 A history of these events can be seen in the Museum of Seville’s Jewish history.
 Some of the churches were originally synagogues.
-In the 18th century, the neighborhood underwent a major process of urban renewal, including the conversion of a former synagogue into the current Church of Saint Bartholomew.
+In the 18th century, the neighbourhood underwent a major process of urban renewal, including the conversion of a former synagogue into the current Church of Saint Bartholomew.

 Visiting Barrio Santa Cruz